How to deal with negative people at work

 Bring the problem to light in a private conversation.
 Discuss why the behavior must change and how this might be accomplished.

-End with an agreed-upon action plan that includes following up at a later time to evaluate progress and offer feedback.
+End with an agreed-upon action plan that includes following up later to evaluate progress and offer feedback.
 This sends a clear message that your discussion is not one-and-done.
 You expect change and will keep on top of the issue.

 Take disciplinary action